Mitchell Freeway: Northern suburbs of Perth

 The following two interchanges, after 2.6 km and 2.1 km respectively, are with Hepburn Avenue and Whitfords Avenue.
-The Hepburn Avenue interchange is located at the corners of Duncraig, Greenwood, Kingsley, Western Australia, and Padbury; while the Whitfords Avenue interchange is located at the corner of Kingsley, Padbury, Cragie, and Woodvale.
+The Hepburn Avenue interchange is located at the corners of Duncraig, Greenwood, Kingsley, and Padbury; while the Whitfords Avenue interchange is located at the corner of Kingsley, Padbury, Cragie, and Woodvale.
 Each interchange also provides access for the railway stations in the median (Greenwood and Whitfords respectively) via the southbound entry ramps, which are two-way north of the carparks' entrances.
 North of here, over a distance of 7 km, are standard diamond interchanges with Ocean Reef Road, Hodges Drive, and Shenton Avenue, which provide access to Joondalup city centre, and Joondalup Health Campus, east of the freeway.
 West of the freeway are the suburbs of Heathridge, Connolly and Currambine.
-The Edgewater railway station lies just to the north of the Ocean Reef Road interchange (road access via Joondalup Drive), with the railway deviating to the east from the median just south of Hodges Drive to stop at Joondalup railway station.
+Edgewater station lies just to the north of the Ocean Reef Road interchange (road access via Joondalup Drive), with the railway deviating to the east from the median just south of Hodges Drive to stop at Joondalup station.